American Home Shield: Company Overview

 Is American Home Shield worth it in 2026?

 For most homeowners (especially those with older homes or aging systems), American Home Shield offers strong value.
-Its high HVAC coverage limit, pre-existing condition coverage, and large contractor network make it one of the most comprehensive options available.
+Its high HVAC coverage limit, pre-existing condition coverage, 85% approval rate, and large contractor network make it one of the most comprehensive options available.
 If you have a newer home with systems still under manufacturer warranties, a lower-cost provider like Choice may be a better fit.
-Learn more by reading our guide on what a home warranty is.
+Learn more from our home warranty options guide.

 What is American Home Shield's BBB rating?

-AHS currently holds a B rating from the Better Business Bureau and has more than 15,400 complaints on file on its main BBB business profile.
-About 5,450 complaints were closed in the last 12 months, and the BBB has noted AHS makes efforts to resolve issues when escalated.
-While complaint volume is high, it reflects AHS's status as the largest home warranty provider in the U.S.
+AHS currently holds a B rating from the Better Business Bureau and is BBB-accredited, with 15,213 complaints filed on its main BBB profile in the last three years.
+About 4,541 complaints were closed in the last 12 months, and the BBB notes that AHS makes efforts to resolve issues when escalated.
+While complaint volume is high, it remains proportional to AHS's status as the largest home warranty provider in the U.S. with roughly 2 million active members.

 What does American Home Shield not cover?

 AHS excludes routine maintenance (like filter replacements), cosmetic damage, failures caused by misuse or neglect, improper installations, and secondary damage from a covered breakdown.
 Each plan also has per-item coverage caps, with appliances capped at $2,000 under ShieldGold and $4,000 under ShieldPlatinum.
-Items like pools, spas, and guest units require add-on coverage at an extra monthly cost.
+Specialized HVAC systems (geothermal, hot-water, steam) are capped at $1,500 rather than $5,000, and items like pools, spas, and guest units require add-on coverage.

 How does the American Home Shield claims process work?

-You can submit a claim 24/7 through the AHS website, mobile app, or by phone.
-AHS assigns a local contractor who contacts you to schedule a diagnostic visit, and you pay the service fee ($75, $100, or $125) at the time of service.
+You can submit a claim 24/7 through the AHS website, mobile app, or by phone, and select plans now include a video chat option with a live expert before a technician is dispatched.
+AHS assigns a local contractor who contacts you to schedule a diagnostic visit, and you pay the service fee ($100 or $125) at the time of service.
 If the repair is covered, AHS handles the cost up to your plan's limits.
 Repairs come with a 30-day workmanship guarantee, so if the same issue returns within that window, AHS will send a technician back at no extra charge.

 How does American Home Shield compare to First American Home Warranty?

-Both are strong providers, but AHS has the edge in pre-existing condition coverage and HVAC limits ($5,000 vs. $3,000).
-First American earns a slightly higher BBB rating (B+) and is available in 38 states versus AHS's 48.
-AHS also lets you pick from three service fee tiers, while First American typically offers fewer options.
+Both are strong providers, but AHS has the edge in pre-existing condition coverage and state availability, while First American now carries a slightly higher A- BBB rating and offers up to $7,000 per appliance under its Premium plan.
+AHS is available in 48 states versus First American's 38, and AHS's 85% approval rate slightly beats First American's ~76%.
 Visit our First American Home Warranty review for a full side-by-side breakdown.